SIBarcodeNetwork/ReadtheDocsMaster/Docs/extraction_plates.rst

 Click the "Bulk Edit" button.

 A new *Edit Plate* window will appear.
 Within this window, LIMS can pull the GEOME FIMS metadata for all tissues to be eventually attached to each tissue's LIMS workflow ID.

+If creating a rerun extraction plate from existing LIMS Tissue IDs, continue with the :ref:`creating_rerun_plate-link` instructions.

+If creating a new extraction plate with new Tissue IDs, continue below.

 .. figure:: /images/get_tissue_ids.png
   :align: center